BORDEAUX 2019 BARREL SAMPLES TASTED FROM MAY TO JULY 2020,

-Esprit de La Commanderie - the second label of La Commanderie.
+Esprit de la Commanderie - the second label of La Commanderie.
 80% Merlot Very fruity, attractive and enjoyable stuff with aromatic blueberries, silky texture, lovely balance, tastes exceptionally well.
 88-89p.

 La Patache - 3.18 ha, 85% Merlot + 15% Cabernet Franc, 13.9% alcohol.
 Nicely made with pleasant aromas of blackberries and blueberries, nice structure and depth.
 Pleasant sweetness in fruit and tannin.
 Easygoing, tasty and smooth.
 90-91p.

-Sacre Coeur - this is a special selection made by Jean-Philippe Janoueix from one single parcel at La Croix.
+Sacre Coeur - this is an exclusive selection made by Jean-Philippe Janoueix from one single parcel at La Croix.
 1.5 ha, 100% Merlot, old vines, 14.2% alcohol, alcoholic fermentation at 27-29 degrees C, 50% new oak from Darnajou.
 Dense and tight on the nose and palate with towering rows of black cherries and blueberries, potent on the palate with creamy berries and creamy sweet tannin as well.
 Opulent with high complexity and structure.
 Brilliant, brilliant effort.
 94+p.

 3 de Valandraud – clayey-limestone, 70% Merlot + 30% Cabernet Franc.
 Fruity and round, easygoing, tasty, will do well as a picnic wine.
 87p.
-Same owner (Murielle & Jean-Luc Thunevin) as for Clos Badon, Domaine de Sabines, Valandraud and a few others.
+Same owner (Murielle & Jean-Luc Thunevin) as Clos Badon, Domaine de Sabines, Valandraud and a few others.

 L'Archange - 100% Merlot and 40 years old vines.
 Cute cherry nose, pleasant on the palate with spicy raspberries, soft and silky texture, sweet tannins, delicate balance and smooth fruity finish.
 Tasty one with an enjoyable future.
 89-90p.

-Beausejour (Duffau-Lagarrosse) – 6.8 ha, clay-limestone plateau on limestones with asteries, 86% Merlot + 14% Cabernet Franc.
+Beausejour (Duffau-Lagarrosse) PGCC – 6.8 ha, clay-limestone plateau on limestones with asteries, 86% Merlot + 14% Cabernet Franc.
 It's is a beautiful effort!
-Great, great nose with remarkable intensity of black cherries, dark chocolate and cocoa powder, fleshy on the palate with high complexity and sophisticated touch, luxurious and lingering finish.
-This wine just oozes of sheer class!
+Great, great nose with a remarkable intensity of black cherries, dark chocolate and cocoa powder, fleshy on the palate with high complexity and sophisticated touch, luxurious and lingering finish.
+This wine just oozes sheer class!
 97-98p.

-Cadet Bon – 17 ha, 75% Merlot + 17% Cabernet Franc + 8% Cabernet Sauvignon.
+Cadet Bon GCC – 17 ha, 75% Merlot + 17% Cabernet Franc + 8% Cabernet Sauvignon.
 Sweet aromatic cherries on the nose, attractive and catchy, delicate fruit and silky tannins, complex and well-structured.
 Lingering finish.
 A heartbreaker effort.
 91-92p.

 Le Carre - neighbour to Chateau Canon.
 85% Merlot + 15% Cabernet Franc.
 Powerful and intense on the nose with black-/blueberries/blackcurrants, creamy on the palate with splendid acidity.
 Balance here is just perfect between ripe berries and fat, sweet tannins.
 A great mix of elegance and power here!
 94p.

-Le Chatelet – 3.19 ha, limestone and clay-limestone plateau, 80% Merlot + 20% Cabernet Franc.
+Le Chatelet GCC – 3.19 ha, limestone and clay-limestone plateau, 80% Merlot + 20% Cabernet Franc.
 Cherry and raspberry drops on the nose, quite concentrated on the palate, very nice complexity and balance, sleek, smooth aftertaste.
 Pretty nice effort.
 91-92p.

-Clos des Jacobins – 8.5 ha, clay-limestone, 80% Merlot + 18% Cabernet Franc + 2% Cabernet Sauvignon.
+Clos des Jacobins GCC– 8.5 ha, clay-limestone, 80% Merlot + 18% Cabernet Franc + 2% Cabernet Sauvignon.
 Sweet aromatic cherries, attractive, robust and elegant, complex, very reliable backbone, silky, well-balanced.
 Finesse.
 Pretty confident effort.
 93p.